AUTOart: Models

-More recently, AUTOart has also produced TV and film tie-in vehicles, like the Mad Max Road Warrior 1973 Australian Ford Falcon Interceptor driven by Mel Gibson, the Gulf Porsche 917 driven by Steve McQueen in the movie LeMans, or the Toyota Trueno from the anime show Initial D. All of these were offered in 1:18 scale.
+AUTOart has also produced TV and film tie-in vehicles, like the Mad Max Road Warrior 1973 Australian Ford Falcon Interceptor driven by Mel Gibson, the Gulf Porsche 917 driven by Steve McQueen in the movie LeMans, or the Toyota Trueno from the anime show Initial D. All of these were offered in 1:18 scale.
 The Mad Max car was also offered in 1:43.

-Autoart is moving towards replicating cars in composite plastic and with diecast interior instead of a traditional diecast body and plastic chassis.
+AUTOart moved towards making model cars in composite plastic and with diecast parts instead of a traditional diecast body and plastic chassis.
 The company claims that the move towards plastic should result in more accurate details, such as panel lines, as well as the models costing less than their diecast counterparts.

 Promotionals

 AUTOart models marketed under the Gateway/Gate label are often of more common brands and more likely to be found in retail stores or as dealer promotionals.
 As an example, when the Saturn VUE SUV was introduced mid-2002, AUTOart was selected by General Motors to provide a detailed 1:18 scale dealership promotional model.
 It was packaged in Saturn logo boxes, usually painted metallic burnt orange – the same paint used on the actual car.
 Hood, tailgate, and front doors all opened.
-This practice of providing a larger metal model with opening parts and made in China was significantly different than the previous use of Detroit area plastic companies used for promotional models and products.
+This practice of providing a larger metal model with opening parts was significantly different than the previous use of Detroit area plastic companies used for promotional models and products.

-Despite promotionals with many opening parts, one AUTOart line, their 1:18 "Motorsports" series has been criticized for having none, yet with no break in price.
+Despite promotionals with many opening parts, one AUTOart line, their 1:18 "Motorsports" series has been criticized for having no opening parts, yet with no break in price.
 The company has defended their product by saying that Motorsports teams are ever more sensitive about releasing photos that might give away interior, suspension and engine bay details to their racing competitors, yet they must develop and produce marketing models for motorsports teams within short time frames.
 Thus, these models have sealed bodies with few or no opening parts.

 Legal issues

-In 2004, a lawsuit in Hong Kong courts was initiated against UT Models and Gateway Global and Gateway Hong Kong by the plaintiff, Paul's Model Art of Germany (known mostly for marketing Minichamps).
+In February 2000, a lawsuit in Hong Kong courts was initiated against UT Models and Gateway Global and Gateway Hong Kong by the plaintiff, Paul's Model Art of Germany (known mostly for marketing Minichamps).
 Paul's Model Art claimed that it had rights to the sole distribution of certain models in Germany and that UT Models had used Gateway for new offerings to circumvent this deal.
-At this time the lawsuit between AUTOArt's parent company, Gateway Global, and Paul's Model Art is still ongoing, but seems to be leaning in Gateway's favor.
+As of August 2013 the lawsuit between AUTOArt's parent company, Gateway Global, and Paul's Model Art is still ongoing.